Name

 metric

 Set the metric for added routes.
 This value is passed to the _updown scripts as PLUTO_METRIC.
-Acceptable values are positive numbers, with the default being 1.

 mtu

 Set the MTU for the route(s) to the remote endpoint and/or subnets.
 This is sometimes required when the overhead of the IPsec encapsulation would cause the packet the become too big for a router on the path.
 Since IPsec cannot trust any unauthenticated ICMP messages, PATH MTU discovery does not work.
 This can also be needed when using "6to4" IPV6 deployments, which adds another header on the packet size.
-Acceptable values are positive numbers.
-There is no default.

 tfc